taostat/taostats-docs/docs/Bittensor/faq.md

 Emissions are fundamentally changed as a part of dTao.
 See:  [Subnet Emission](doc:subnets-1)

+## The first block of dTao was 4920351

 ## What do I do with my stake at launch?

 You dont have to do anything.
 Your stake will be converted to `root stake` and continute to earn rewards.
 See  [Stakeholder Emissions: Root](doc:stakeholder-emissions-root).